sadmanca/aps105/README.md

   ...;
 }
 ```

+## 9.1.
+For Loop - Statement Header Variations

 ```c
 // can exclude curly brackets if only 1 statement (like with 'if') for (...; ...; ...;) // this is called STATEMENT HEADER